juliet-karpah/hotelCalifornia-admin/readme.md

 ## Routing
 - Route Groups
     - It is used to organize files without affecting the URL path structure.
 To separate the application into sections with routing groups, you add parenthesis () to the folder name eg (marketing).
+- Link instead of <a> tag in components.
+- useRouter hook in client components.
+- redirect function in server components.

 ## Error Handling